 Since Coinbase itself isn’t available in more than half the world, that might be problematic for new users, particularly those located outside North America and Europe.

-How a typical transaction works
+How a typical transaction works on coinbase

 Making a deposit